Change slow to come in Ferguson, Missouri, five years after fatal police shooting of Michael Brown Jr.

 For her, the anniversary is painful.
 Five years ago, the St. Louis native didn’t know what grassroots activism was but felt compelled to make her voice heard.

 “Ferguson allowed me to understand the power of community organizing,” Reed said.
-“I think the Ferguson uprising gave people a lotta courage to use the tool of protest.”
+“I think the Ferguson uprising gave people a lot of courage to use the tool of protest.”

 The movement has shaped her work over the past five years.
 After graduating from college, she became the director of Action St. Louis, an organization dedicated to working on criminal justice reform and housing issues residents face.
 Ferguson, in St. Louis County, is part of the Greater St. Louis metropolitan area.

 “There were a lot of people out there that were desolate, disenfranchised,” he said.
-“They would be comin’ up here where the QuickTrip used to be, panhandlin’, stealin’, you know, swingin’.”
+“They would be coming up here where the QuickTrip used to be, panhandling, stealing, you know, swinging.”

 Dennis now sees the same people seeking refuge at the community center.